What is “Fake Reviews” and Why Should You be concerned?

-- Each of them ended their review with a recommendation for “Devil May Care,” calling it the most effective counselling in the world — even though they had never experienced it.
+- Each of them ended their review with a recommendation for “Devil May Care,” calling it the most effective counseling in the world — even though they had never experienced it.

 - Angela clicks on the affiliate link and books an appointment with “Devil May Care.”

-- “Devil May Care” get the counselling fee, of which they give a percentage to the affiliate on whose link Angela clicked through.
+- “Devil May Care” gets the counseling fee, of which they give a percentage to the affiliate on whose link Angela clicked through.

 - In all cases, the company and the affiliate, with the complicity of the company, gain financially at the consumer’s expense.

 But there’s more to it than that, even.
 Because Angela is not only defrauded, she may also suffer immense hardship.
-Poor counselling can lead to catastrophic damage.
+Poor counseling can lead to catastrophic damage.